rundeck/terraform-provider-rundeck/website/docs/r/job.html.md

   once.

-* `max_thread_count` - (Optional) The maximum number of threads to use to execute this job, which controls on how many nodes the commands can be run simulateneously.
+* `max_thread_count` - (Optional) The maximum number of threads to use to execute this job, which controls on how many nodes the commands can be run simultaneously.
 Defaults to 1, meaning that the nodes will be visited sequentially.

 * `continue_on_error` - (Optional) Boolean defining whether Rundeck will continue to run